geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 <a id="note02-f"></a>
 § Note (f), page 69, line 200.&emsp;*As guests we enter’d, but as captives staid.*

-This account is principally taken from Vinesauf.&#160;<a href=”#ref02-f” rev=”footnote” class=”footnote-backref”>↩</a>
+This account is principally taken from Vinesauf.&#160;<a href="#ref02-f" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-g"></a>
 § Note (g), page 63, line 234.&emsp;*Or life or freedom may be theirs no more.*

-It appears to have been a custom with Isaac to rob and imprison strangers, but the rank and power of the guests whom he was now incensing should have told him that humanity was prudence.&#160;<a href=”#ref02-g” rev=”footnote” class=”footnote-backref”>↩</a>
+It appears to have been a custom with Isaac to rob and imprison strangers, but the rank and power of the guests whom he was now incensing should have told him that humanity was prudence.&#160;<a href="#ref02-g" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-h"></a>
 § Note (h), page 68, line 341.&emsp;*A boat puts off—’tis Pembroke comes at last.*

-The name of the clerk was Hugo del Mare, the anecdote is from Vinesauf.&#160;<a href=”#ref02-h” rev=”footnote” class=”footnote-backref”>↩</a>
+The name of the clerk was Hugo del Mare, the anecdote is from Vinesauf.&#160;<a href="#ref02-h" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-i"></a>
 § Note (i), page 69, line 349.&emsp;*Reft of his ears, will scarce offend again.*

 It is a great proof of the respect in which <span class="smallcaps">Richard</span> held the laws of honour and of nations, that notwithstanding his impetuous character, and the distressed state of his vessels, he should have waited so long for the return of his ambassadors, whom Isaac had the temerity to dismiss with insult.
 The incident of the Seneschal is from the metrical romance of “Cœur de Lion,” in which the Emperor orders his *nose* to be cut off, and the reader is gravely informed that his face was spoiled in consequence.
-The story accords sufficiently with the historical character of the Usurper, and is likewise countenanced by a passage in Hoveden, which has been already noticed by Mr. Ellis.&#160;<a href=”#ref02-i” rev=”footnote” class=”footnote-backref”>↩</a>
+The story accords sufficiently with the historical character of the Usurper, and is likewise countenanced by a passage in Hoveden, which has been already noticed by Mr. Ellis.&#160;<a href="#ref02-i" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-k"></a>
 § Note, page 70, line 376.&emsp;*’Tis Turnham’s well known banner shines on high.*

-Sir Stephen Turnham, the King’s Marshal and Treasurer.&#160;<a href=”#ref02-k” rev=”footnote” class=”footnote-backref”>↩</a>
+Sir Stephen Turnham, the King’s Marshal and Treasurer.&#160;<a href="#ref02-k" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-l"></a>
 § Note (l), page 70, line 377.&emsp;*One Bosco seized, for knighthood scorn’d not then.*

 William de Bosco, a Norman.
-See Vinesauf.&#160;<a href=”#ref02-l” rev=”footnote” class=”footnote-backref”>↩</a>
+See Vinesauf.&#160;<a href="#ref02-l" rev="footnote" class="footnote-backref">↩</a>

 § Note, page 71, line 399.&emsp;*The gallant Robert, heir of Grosvenor’s line.*